itewreed/vhs-decode-tools/README.md

 Input file expected for HiFi *_hifi.r16 or *_hifi.r8

 Just run it with an input and output folder as parameter, optional parameters can be also specified.
 This script then collects all capture files and creates a bash script **cap2flac.sh** in the output folder, holding all commands ready for converting.
 Just run that new script and converting begins.

+# capture-2-decode.sh
+Takes a whole folder of capture files and decodes them using vhs-decode Input-, outputfolder have to be given.
+Also path and executable of vhs-decode.